 Councillor Stuart Hughes, Devon County Council Cabinet Member for Highway Management, said: “The amount of snow that has fallen in a short space of time has caused disruption in some parts of the county, and unfortunately some people have been caught out by the conditions while others have been caught up behind vehicles that have got stuck.
 We may still get more snow overnight and conditions will be icy so if you don’t need to venture out tomorrow then please avoid doing so.
 If you have to travel please take extra care.
 The risk of hazardous conditions will remain tomorrow morning while our teams continue to work hard to re-open routes and treat our main gritting routes.”

-You can keep up to date with any school closures at new.devon.gov.uk/schools/closure.
+You can keep up to date with any school closures at www.devon.gov.uk/schools/closure.

 Devon County Council is reminding people of the following advice:

 - Avoid overnight travel unless absolutely essential as roads will always be more hazardous at night with less traffic and colder temperatures.